athomasoriginal/com.betweentwoparens/src/posts/007-reagent-and-hiccup.md

   (.. js/document (getElementById  "root")))
 ```

-On **line 2** we have an unassuming Clojure vector, or is it?
-In truth, that's exactly what it is.
-It's just a vector, but it's also known as `Reagent Hiccup`.
-This might lead one to ask, _"If it's just a vector, how is it also `Reagent Hiccup`?"_.

-The reason is because `reagent.dom/render`, the entry point for a Reagent app, accepts either `Reagent Hiccup` or a `React Element` as the first argument.
-So by providing a `vector`, Reagent automatically treats it like `Reagent Hiccup`.
-This means that Reagent also expects it to be written in a specific way.
+On **line 2** we have a Clojure vector.
+Don't overthink it.
+It's just a
+vector.
+However, because of the order and type of the arguments, it becomes
+`hiccup`.

-To be considered valid `Reagent Hiccup`, the vector you pass to Reagent needs to take one of the following shapes:
+To be considered valid `Reagent Hiccup`, the vector you pass to Reagent needs
+to take on one of the following shapes:

 ```clojure
 [tag]